KaiFig/Unit_4/Project/read_me.md

 **Design statement:**
-I will to design and make a social medai site for a client who is a high school student that is interested in cooking.
+I will to design and make a web based social media site for a client who is a high school student that is interested in cooking.
 The SNS will be about sharing and viewing other peoples recipes and is constructed using the software CSS, HTML and Python.
 It will take 4 weeks to make and will be evaluated according to the criteria A, B, C, D, and E.

 ## Success criteria
-1. The user can upload their own recipes as a social media post
+1. The user can upload their own recipes as a social media post.
+The post includes the title, content and ingredients
 2. There is a secure login and registration page for each user
 3. The user can view other social media posts
 4. Users are able to create their own shopping list in the app
 5. Users can search recipes based on ingredients
-6. User can comment on other social media posts
+6. User can have their own profile page that displays their email and posts.

 # Criteria B: Design